ms-iot/iot-core-azure-dm-client/docs/dm-hello-world-coding.md

 #### Make Sure Library Is Ready
-- Follow the steps described in [Building the Library](building-the-library.md)
+- Follow the steps described in [Building the Device Management Binaries](building-the-dm-binaries.md).
 - Make sure you have the `c:\iot-core-azure-dm-client\nuget\IoTDMClientLib.1.2.0.nupkg` from the previous step.

 #### Create A New Project